danielm/uploader/README.md

    - Stops all uploads
    - Removes all files
-   - Releases all the events, including the ones used by `hookDocument` fi using that option
+   - Releases all the events, including the ones used by `hookDocument` if using that option

    Example: